 Why did you decide on University College?

 University College's Post-Baccalaureate Premedical Studies program is known as being a reputable program.
-I also went to school at Washington University in St. Louis as an undergraduate student, so I knew that I could continue my relationships with the people on this campus and be in a great program for pre-medical studies.
+I also went to school at Washington University in St. Louis as an undergraduate student, so I knew I could continue my relationships with the people on this campus and be in a great program for pre-medical studies.

 What are some of your goals that you have with the program?
 How is University College helping you achieve those goals?

 University College has helped me immensely in that regard.
 The pre-medical program is a very practical way to approach the competitive process of applying to medical school.
-People are usually concerned about taking the MCAT, getting in, and managing the application process and University College's advising team and their resources helped me handle all of that.
+People are usually concerned about taking the MCAT, getting in, and managing the application process.
+University College's advising team and their resources helped me handle all of that.

 How did the advisors help you navigate the process?